Additional reporting by Danielle Fallon and Dan Casarella.

 One of the most popular platforms businesses use is Instagram.
-At the end of 2017, Instagram put the number of business profiles on its platform at 25 million, and that number has surely skyrocketed since then.
+At the end of 2017, Instagram put the number of business profiles on its platform at 25 million, and that number has skyrocketed since then.

 “Lately, I have been posting as many vertical images as possible.
 To take full advantage of Instagram’s layout, vertical images take up the most real estate.
 This way, the entire image/post is taking up most of the viewer’s phone; and as a result, they will be more engaged.” — Andrew Forino, Architectural Photographer

-4. Responding to customer comments
+4. Respond to customer comments.

-“The best communication tip is that business should directly get involved in the comment section with customers.
+“[A] business should directly get involved in the comment section with customers.
 This way, the customer knows that their opinions matter and are acknowledged by the business.” — Syed Irfan Ajmal, MD and founder of SIA Enterprises

-5. Frequent, consistent posting
+5. Have a frequent, consistent posting schedule.

 “Engagement is a two-way street.
 It isn’t about talking at people; it is about a discussion and recognizing where there is potential for a mutually beneficial relationship.
 You can’t expect consumers to engage with your art or your product if you aren’t providing them with something of value.” — Mark Macaluso, poet and musician

 “Hashtags are another super important thing when trying to get new engagement and followers.
 But something I read up on is that the hashtags should be relevant to the post itself.
-If they aren’t, then the hashtag is ultimately pointless.” — Forino
+If they aren’t, then the hashtag is ultimately pointless.” — Andrew Forino

 When done right, hashtags help you reach a wider audience of people who may be interested in your brand.
 But posting the wrong hashtags can not only alienate your followers but can even work against you in the Instagram algorithm.